Goldendoodle Ear Infection: 3 Common Problems & Treatments (Veterinarian Weighs In!)

 These can cause even more damage to your Goldendoodle’s ear.
 If the eardrum is ruptured, it can make it very dangerous to put anything into the ear.

-Just as essential as you follow through with all of your vet’s recommended treatments, it is also extremely important that you take your Goldendoodle back to the vet for rechecks if your vet recommended.
+Just as essential as you follow through with all of your vet’s recommended treatments, it is also extremely important that you take your Goldendoodle back to the vet for rechecks if your vet recommends it.
 And make sure to let your vet know if your Goldendoodle’s ears are not improving.

 Goldendoodles who have a chronic ear infection will require lifelong maintenance.
 There is no cure for a chronic ear infection and it will likely be with your Goldendoodle until they pass away.